josuneha/AzureVision/README.md

     ![image](https://user-images.githubusercontent.com/64772417/149357360-679581bf-51da-4961-81a9-dc940f4d7cf5.png)

-1. After installation, open the Anaconda prompt and enter the following commands to install packages:
+1. After installation, open the **Anaconda prompt (miniconda3)** (search in Windows) and enter the following commands to install packages:

 ```
 pip install flask requests python-dotenv pylint matplotlib pillow
 pip install --upgrade numpy
 ```
 ### VS Code
-1. In your browser, navigate to [Visual Studio Code download page](https://code.visualstudio.com/Download)
+1. In your browser, navigate to Visual Studio Code download  page: https://code.visualstudio.com/Download
 1. Select and download the Windows installer.
 Most browsers give you the option to either save the file to your local computer (usually in your Downloads folder) or immediately run the installer file.
 1. Double-click the installer file to start the installation process.